 You can filter issues and merge requests by specific terms included in titles or descriptions.

 - Searches look for all the words in a query, in any order.
-E.g.: searching
+For example: searching

-display bugwill return all issues matching both those words, in any order.
+display bugreturns all issues matching both those words, in any order.

 - To find the exact term, use double quotes:

 - Searches look for all the words in a query, in any order.
-E.g.: searching issues for
+For example: searching issues for

 - For performance reasons, terms shorter than 3 chars are ignored.
-E.g.: searching
+For example: searching

 included in titlesis same as